Plantago virginica: Invasive nature

 In the 1980's Plantago virginica was introduced to China via trade where it has since become an invasive species.
 Since its introduction in China, P. virginica has begun to develop various traits which make it distinct from its North American variety.
 Extracts from the plant have impacted various lawn species resulting in phenomenon such as inhibited seed growth, altered growing patterns, and suppressing various mechanisms within co-occurring plants such as root growth.
 The extra nitrogen found within the soil has helped it thrive in the eastern Chinese environment, leading to a larger general biomass than plants in the United States.
 Plantago virginica has also begun to out compete local species such as Plantago asiatica due to allocations towards reproduction rather than towards vegetative growth.
 As a result, P. virginica has been reproducing higher rates than P. asiatica.
 Plantago virginica has also spread diseases to local plants and is considered a weed of crops.

 The invasive population of Plantago virginica has developed several differences from its US phenotype.
 The Chinese population of the P. virginica tends to germinate before native North American species, but develop reproductive parts such as seeds after the native plant.
 Furthermore, introduced populations have less phenotypic diversity than native North American selections of P. virginica.
 Invasive populations of P. virginica also remain dormant in the soil for shorter durations relative to native North American populations.

 Culture

 Plantago virginica tends to grow in areas with loose and disturbed soil.
-It tends to prefer disturbed locations such as ditches on the sides roads, gravely patches, and similar locations.
+It tends to prefer disturbed locations such as ditches on the sides of roads, gravely patches, and similar locations.
 Plantago virginica often blooms around the month of May and is considered a spring plant.